MHuiG/MHuiG/AWESOME-STARS.md

 ## Python

+- [babysor/Realtime-Voice-Clone-Chinese](https://github.com/babysor/Realtime-Voice-Clone-Chinese) - AI拟声: 克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [microsoft/cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [Megvii-BaseDetection/YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) - YOLOX is a high-performance anchor-free YOLO, exceeding yolov3~v5 with MegEngine, ONNX, TensorRT, ncnn, and OpenVINO supported.
 Documentation: https://yolox.readthedocs.io/
 - [hellysmile/fake-useragent](https://github.com/hellysmile/fake-useragent) - up to date simple useragent faker with real world database